2020 Nagorno-Karabakh ceasefire agreement: Armenia

 After signing the agreement, Prime Minister of Armenia Nikol Pashinyan said, "This is not a victory, but there is not defeat until you consider yourself defeated, we will never consider ourselves defeated and this shall become a new start of an era of our national unity and rebirth."
 Violent protests erupted in Yerevan following the announcement of the ceasefire agreement.
 The speaker of the Parliament of Armenia, Ararat Mirzoyan, was beaten by an angry mob who stormed the Parliament after the peace deal was announced.
-Pashinyan has indicated, however, that Mirzoyan's life is "not under threat" and he had undergone surgery.
+Pashinyan indicated, however, that Mirzoyan's life was "not under threat" and he had undergone surgery.

 Azerbaijan

 The President of Azerbaijan Ilham Aliyev reacted to the agreement by saying, "This statement constitutes Armenia's capitulation.
 This statement puts an end to the years-long occupation."
+During his speech, Aliyev mockingly said Nə oldu Paşinyan? ("What happened Pashinyan?"), which became an Internet meme in Azerbaijan and Turkey.
 Large-scale celebrations erupted throughout Azerbaijan, most notably in its capital city of Baku when news of the agreement was announced.